mlcommons/ck/ck2/README.md

 # Feedback

-We develop the CM framework (CK2) based on the [valuable feedback from the community](https://www.youtube.com/watch?v=7zpeIVwICa4)!
+We are developing the CM framework (CK2) based on your feedback.
 Please don't hesitate to share your ideas and report encountered issues [here](https://github.com/mlcommons/ck/issues).

 # Contacts